d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 In most cases, we broadcast along an axis where an array initially only has length 1, such as in the following example:

+:begin_slide:
+### Broadcasting Mechanism

+Even when shapes differ, we can still perform elementwise operations by invoking the *broadcasting mechanism*.
+:end_slide:

 ```{.python .input}
 a = np.arange(3).reshape(3, 1)
 b = np.arange(2).reshape(1, 2)